justunsix/selenium-java-tests/README.md

 # Execute a single method called testSuccessfulCloseAndSeeModalLink in ModalEntryAdTests class in src/test
 mvn -Dtest=HorizontalSliderTests#testSliding test

-# Run main testing class, cleanupDaemonThreads is required otherwise there is a java.lang.IllegalThreadStateException or use System.exit(0); at the end of the program
+# Run main testing class, cleanupDaemonThreads is required otherwise
+# there is a java.lang.IllegalThreadStateException or use System.exit(0);
+# at the end of the program
 mvn exec:java -Dexec.mainClass="training.AppExample" -Dexec.cleanupDaemonThreads=false

-# Build, test and scan code for upload to sonarcloud.io (requires access to the project in Sonar Cloud and connect in environment variable / project settings > Analysis method > Manual)
+# Build, test and scan code for upload to sonarcloud.io
+# Requires access to the project in Sonar Cloud and
+# connect in environment variable / project settings > Analysis method > Manual
 mvn verify org.sonarsource.scanner.maven:sonar-maven-plugin:sonar
 ```